 - High spirits.
 Don’t try to set up a full bar.
 It’ll cost a fortune just to provide the basics.
 Maybe get a keg of a popular local microbrew beer, or search the oenophile websites for best bargains on some decent wine.
 Better yet, do a punch.
 If you’re having a theme for the food (say, Caribbean or Mexican), do a matching punch (i.e., rum punch, sangria or a margarita bowl).
 Punch ingredients can hide a multitude of flaws in a moderately priced alcohol.
 For the non-drinkers, how about a crockpot of spiced apple cider?

 - Food tidbits.
 Do a buffet.
 A sliced ham or turkey breast might seem pricey, but it feeds a lot of people.
 Add some slider rolls and condiments and most people feel like they’ve had a whole meal.
 Deviled eggs are cheap and everybody loves them.
 Dress them up with a little sprig of fresh dill or a tiny dollop of domestic caviar (a small jar goes a long way) and they look extra-fancy.
 Roasted vegetables are cheap, easy to cut into small bites, and offer a substantial side dish.
 Or go with crudites (raw vegetables), which are colorful and filling; serve them with a simple dip (even plain old ranch dressing in a bowl), and they’ll be snapped up.
 Add your own or favorite bottled dressing to coleslaw mix and you have another side dish.
 For dessert?
 Bake (from scratch or a box) a double batch of brownies, frost them for extra richness, cut them into bite-sized squares and put a Christmas candy or some crushed candy cane on the top of each one.
 Or keep it light and festive with some Strawberry Santas, super easy to make and fun for all ages.
 In a pinch, open that box of candy from Grandma and set the pieces out on a pretty dish.
+Check out our tips for cheap healthy party snacks.

 - Cook for a crowd.
 Cheaper still would be a giant pot of your famous chili or pans of your family’s favorite lasagna.
 To help cut costs, use ground turkey instead of beef and keep the sides simple: fresh toppings like chopped scallions, sour cream cilantro and avocado for the chili and a nice green salad for the lasagna.
 Bread (such as cornbread for the chili or garlic bread for the lasagna) would also be a nice (and filling) accompaniment.